fabioono25/design-patterns/documents/gof/factory-method.md

 - **Extensibility**: New product classes can be easily added without modifying existing code.
 - **Single Responsibility Principle (SRP)**: Creator classes focus on object creation, adhering to the SRP.
 - **Encapsulation**: The creation process is encapsulated in the factory method, promoting encapsulation.
+- **Open/Closed Principle (OCP)**: The design allows the system to be open to extension (adding new product types) but closed to modification (existing code does not need to change).

 &nbsp;